Parent Boost Visitor Visa - Visa Matters

 Applicants must be sponsored by their adult child living in New Zealand who meets the following minimum income thresholds:

-• $69,805 per year (or $33.56/hour) to sponsor one parent
+• $69,805 per year for one adult child to sponsor one parent

-• $104,707 per year (individually or jointly with a partner) to sponsor one parent
+• $104,707 per year (jointly with a partner) to sponsor one parent

-• $139,610 per year (jointly) to sponsor both parents
+• $139,610 per year (jointly with a partner)to sponsor two parents

 Alternative to Income: Financial Evidence